AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/inner_workings.md

 ---
-title: Inner Workings of Functions and Macros
+title: Function Attributes and Macros
-sidebar_position: 3
+sidebar_position: 4
 tags: [functions]
 ---

-Below, we go more into depth of what is happening under the hood when you create a function in an Aztec contract and what the attributes are really doing.
+On this page you will learn about function attributes and macros.

 If you are looking for a reference of function macros, go [here](../../../../reference/smart_contract_reference/macros.md).